FrancescaGrimaldi/cross-platform-app-dev/SemesterProject/README.md

 </p>

 ### Filters page
-This page is displayed when the user clicks on the filter menu in the upper bar of the main screen.
+This page is displayed when the user clicks on the filter icon in the upper bar of the main screen.
 From here, they can select one or more **categories** that they want to see the products of.
 In this case, it would be the different types of cuisine.
 By clicking on the back arrow, they can return to the landing page and visualize the filtered list of items.